hankhank10/loglink-plugin/README.md

-## LogSeq Spotify integration
+## LogLink integration

-Displays the tracks you have listened to on Spotify in your log using the slash command `/spotify`.
+Loglink allows you to send data to your LogSeq graph from a variety of sources.

+Currently integrated:
+- WhatsApp

+Planned:
+- Telegram
+- Email
+- Discord
+- Twitter

 ![Alt Text](video_demo.gif)

 ## Usage

 1. Install the plugin
-2. Visit https://spotify.logspot.top/ and click the button to authenticate with Spotify
+2. Visit https://loglink.it/ and follow the instructions to integrate with your choice of source
-3. Once you have authenticated with Spotify you will be provided with a token (a string of letters and numbers)
+3. Once you have authenticated you will be provided with a token (a string of letters and numbers)
 4. Copy that token and paste it into the "Settings" page of this plugin
-5. Use the slash command `/spotify` to display your Spotify listening history
+5. Use the slash command `/loglink` to display your Spotify listening history